masnawi-rahmat/terraform_acloudguru_azurevm_sandbox_template/README.md

 # Error: A resource with the ID "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/x-xxxxxxxx-playground-sandbox" already exists - to -cont'below
 # be managed via Terraform this resource needs to be imported into the State.
 Please see the resource documentation for "azurerm_resource_group" for more information.
 # (10) login again into azure internet browser session (with the earlier user and password credentials) to confirm that your resources have been created
-# feel free to de-construct and re-construct the template and improve the same by collabrating to develop a shared knowledge pool
+# feel free to de-construct and re-construct the template and improve on the same by collaborating with the view of developing a shared knowledge pool